SGenheden/Elba/Hybrid-tutorials/Aa2Dual-chol/README.md

 # Converting an all-atom DOPC/cholesterol membrane to hybrid

+**NB: For this tutorial, you need my version of LAMMPS to get the correct pair styles**

 The file *step5_assembly.pdb* contains an all-atom system of DOPC/cholesterol membrane created with the Charmm membrane builder.
 It contains 108 DOPC lipids and 20 cholesterol molecules.
 We will now convert it to a hybrid model with the DOPC lipids described with ELBA CG model, but cholesterol modelled all-atom with Slipid parameters.

 First we need to sort the residues in the pdb-file.
 It is convinient to have the all-atom molecules last in the structure.
 Also, Charmm membrane builder tends to mix different lipid types.